50onRed/smr/README.md

  * MAP_FUNC: function that will take a single argument of local filename to be processed for your smr job.
      Each line that it prints to STDOUT will be sent to REDUCE_FUNC as an argument
  * REDUCE_FUNC: function that takes a single string argument of a map function output
- * INPUT_DATA: list of S3 URIs to process in the format of s3://bucket_name/path
+ * INPUT_DATA: list of S3 URIs to process in the format of s3://bucket_name/path or file://absolute/path
  * OUTPUT_RESULTS_FUNC: function that's called when the job is finished, takes no arguments

 ## smr scripts